This Is What An Angel Investor Looks Like – Andrea Zurek

 Early Google employee Andrea Zurek has been an active angel investor since 2006.
 She is one of the founding partners of

 XG Ventures, a small group of ex-Googlers dedicated to advising and investing in supremely talented early-stage teams.
 XG Ventures (stands for X-Google) focuses on startups in the consumer internet, mobile and online media sectors.

-Andrea is currently on the advisory board of Astia and a board member of both Mozilla’s WebFWD open innovation program and Santa Clara University’s Leavey Business School.
+Andrea is currently on the advisory board of Astia and a friend of both Mozilla’s WebFWD open innovation program and Santa Clara University’s Leavey Business School.